rbogdanoff/reactiveaws/README.md

 ##Examples
 Ther are some examples of using rxaws.source interators with rx Observables (in the examples directory)
-TODO: a readme with details about the examples --- comming soon
+TODO: a readme with details about the examples --- coming soon